 This course is assessed by coursework (non-examined assessment NEA) and written examination and these units are both worth 50% of the students' final grade.
 Students receive very regular feedback about their work and are given the opportunity to improve it repeatedly.
 The non-examined project is based upon the student's own interests; therefore, they can choose to design anything they wish.
 The examination tests the students' knowledge of their specialist material area as well as contemporary themes of Design and Technology making it a particularly student-friendly process.

 A Level Design Technology

 Mrs C Harle

-- Grade 4 English Language
+- Grade 5 English Language

-- Grade 4 Maths
+- Grade 5 Maths

-- Grade 5+ in a technology subject
+- Grade 5 or above in Design Technology